-In this position I drew upon multiple IT disciplines combined with broad technical, architectural, business and softer skills which I used to engage and collaborate with varied stakeholders including subject matter experts, service and transition managers, clients, third parties and technology vendors to safeguard the design and delivery of technical and business solutions.
+In this position I drew upon multiple IT disciplines combined with broad technical, architectural, business and softer skills which I used to engage and collaborate with varied stakeholders including subject matter experts, service managers, clients, third parties and technology vendors to safeguard the design and delivery of technical and business solutions.

 * making physical exertions to become physically tired at the end of the day, instead of just mentally exhausted,